-When people think of the word disability, their minds will mostly think of those with physical disabilities such as those in wheelchairs, sight or hearing impaired.
+When people think of the words disabled access, their minds will mostly think of those with physical disabilities such as those in wheelchairs and sight or hearing impaired.

 In Australia, the majority of people with disability have a physical disability (83.9%), while 11.3% have mental and behavioural disability and 4.8% have an intellectual or developmental disability.

-The Disability Discrimination Act of 1992, however, covers all of the following conditions in its definition of disability;
+The Disability Discrimination Act of 1992 covers all of the following conditions in its definition of disability;

 - Physical – affects a person’s mobility or dexterity